 This Hepatitis B testing method searches for the DNA of the Hepatitis B virus in a patient’s blood sample.

 This testing technique looks for the Hepatitis B antibodies in a patient's blood sample.

 Hepatitis B Surface Antibody

-This test also seaches for the antibodies that is released by the human body as a reaction to the Hepatitis B virus in a patient's bodily fluid sample.
+This test also searches for the antibodies that are released by the human body as a reaction to the Hepatitis B virus in a patient's bodily fluid sample.